CSNG-MFF/mozaik/doc/source/tutorial.2.rst

     })

 A final note.
-Over the various modification we will make in order to test our model against different stimuli, we shall remember that if we change something, we must check the consistency among the triad of classes involved: experiment, analysis and plotting!
+Over the various modification we will make in order to test our model against different stimuli, we shall remember that if we change something, we must check the consistency among the chain of classes involved: experiment, analysis and plotting!

 Happy mozaiking!